celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

     // Subscribe allows to subscribe on pub sub topic by its type.
     // Subscribe should register pub-sub validator on topic.
     Subscribe(ctx context.Context, proofType ProofType) (Subscription, error)
-    // RegisterUnmarshaler registers unmarshaler for the given ProofType.
-    // If there is no unmarshaler for `ProofType`, then `Subscribe` returns an error.
-    RegisterUnmarshaller(proofType ProofType, f proofUnmarshaller) error
-    // UnregisterUnmarshaler removes unmarshaler for the given ProofType.
-    // If there is no unmarshaler for `ProofType`, then it returns an error.
-    UnregisterUnmarshaller(proofType ProofType) error{}
     }
     ```